MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy-1/deploy-enterprise-voice/create-location-policies.md

 You define location policies by using the Skype for Business Control Panel or by using the [New-CsLocationPolicy](../../manage/management-shell/new-cslocationpolicy.md) cmdlet.

 > [!NOTE]
 > Skype for Business Server now supports the configuration of multiple emergency numbers for a client.
-If you want to configure multiple emergency numbers, you must follow the information in [Plan for multiple emergency numbers in Skype for Business Server 2015](../../plan-your-deployment/enterprise-voice-solution/multiple-emergency-numbers.md) and[Configure multiple emergency numbers in Skype for Business 2015](configure-multiple-emergency-numbers.md).
+If you want to configure multiple emergency numbers, you must follow the information in [Plan for multiple emergency numbers in Skype for Business Server 2015](../../plan-your-deployment/enterprise-voice-solution/multiple-emergency-numbers.md) and [Configure multiple emergency numbers in Skype for Business 2015](configure-multiple-emergency-numbers.md).

 You can edit the global location policy and create new tagged location policies.
 A client obtains a global policy when it is not located within a subnet with an associated location policy, or when the client has not been directly assigned a location policy.
 Tagged policies are assigned to subnets or users.